 Parsley and Sage Podcast

-Join seasoned gardeners Pam Pooley and Jeanne Farewell as they shovel up tales and tips for your Great Outdoors, unearthing new, and testing tried and true ground rules for landscape love.
-Visit their gardens and send your questions to: www.parsleyandsagepodcast.com.
+Join seasoned gardeners Pam Pooley and Jeanne Farewell as they shovel up tales and tips for your Great Outdoors, unearthing new, and testing tried and true ground rules for your landscape.
+Visit their gardens and send your questions to: www.pampooley.com

 Episodes